Reverse transfer program

 Through our agreements with these participating community colleges, we will periodically evaluate your record.
-If you have met certain requirements, we will ask for your permission to send your WSU transcript to your community college, specifically for reverse transfer purposes.
-Otherwise, you can submit a completed reverse transfer transcript request form to us.
+If you have met certain requirements, we will ask you to submit the Reverse Transfer Transcript Request form to send your WSU transcript to your community college, specifically for reverse transfer purposes.

 Once your community college reviews your transcript and confirms that you have earned your associate degree, you can have an updated community college transcript sent to WSU to this address:

 P.O.
 Box 02759